failed2lode/meow/README.md

 Please contribute via pull requests, or fork for customization.

 ## Background Materials
-These are the materials I assembled as background reading, in attemptibg to understand how to automate the process of creating offline Ethereum materials.
+These are the materials I assembled as background reading, in attempting to understand how to automate the process of creating offline Ethereum materials.

 #### https://github.com/ethereum/go-ethereum/wiki/Mining